Nouran-saad/self-driving-car-CompVision/README.md

 # self-driving-car-CompVision
-You can easily run our project in jupyter-notebook and we also state any packages to install to avoid any errors
+You can easily run our project in jupyter-notebook and we also state any packages to install to avoid any errors The following commands needed to install the packages that we used
+1) For cv2 library you can use the following commands:
+**pip install opencv-python**
+if you face any probem you can upgrade the python version to the latest one **pip install --upgrade opencv-contrib-python**
+2) For numpy library you can use the following command:
+ **pip install numpy**
+3) For matplotlib library you can use the following command:
+**pip install matplotlib**
+4) For glob library you can use the following command:
+**pip install glob**

 ## Table of Contents